eclipse-keyple/keyple-website/README.md

 ## Trademarks

 * Eclipse Keyple and the Eclipse Keyple project are Trademarks of the Eclipse Foundation, Inc.
 * Eclipse® is a Trademark of the Eclipse Foundation, Inc.
+* Eclipse Foundation is a Trademark of the Eclipse Foundation, Inc.

 ## Copyright and license